 Air Purifier vs Humidifier?

 Because of the difference between an air purifier and a humidifier, it is not really a question of one or the other, at times you will need to run both.
 Indeed, there are appliances that combine both an air purifier and a humidifier-an “air purifier humidifier combo”.
-A humidifier is usually only needed to increase the moisture level during the winter.
+Also a humidifier is usually only needed to increase the moisture level during the winter.

-So keeping your indoor air quality optimal, you will probably need both air purification to remove airborne pollutants as well as humidification to add water vapour.
+So keeping your indoor air quality optimal, you will probably need both .air purification to remove airborne pollutants as well as humidification to add water vapour.

 Effect of aerosol particles generated by ultrasonic humidifiers on the lung in mouse Umezawa et al., 2013

 Outbreak of Bioaerosols with Continuous Use of Humidifier in Apartment Room Ji Hyun Lee, Kang Ho Ahn, and Il Je Yu